WILD AND URBAN JUNGLE JAUNTS

 Drive to Kanha.
 Kanha is a wild country where huge trees of bija, haldu, dense sal, and bamboo thickets form lush forests.
 The forest is home to a variety of wildlife and offers unrivaled scope to keen photographers of Indian wildlife.
 The magnificent gaur and the rare barasingha are prime attractions.
 With its large population, the tiger is easily sighted from elephant back or open jeeps.
 Overnight Kanha.

 Morning and evening visit sanctuary.
 Overnight Kanha.

 Drive to Nagpur airport in time for Mumbai flight.
-Arrive and transfer to hotel.
+Arrive and transfer to the hotel.
 Overnight Mumbai.

-Explore the Gateway of India, the Prince of Wales Museum and Mani Bhawan, a museum dedicated to Mahatma Gandhi.
+Explore the Gateway of India, the Prince of Wales Museum, and Mani Bhawan, a museum dedicated to Mahatma Gandhi.
 View the Dhobi Ghat, the world’s largest open-air laundry.
-Evening transfer to airport.
+Evening transfer to the airport.